Sapfir0/premier-eye/README.md

 It is required to create the data and output folder on the device before starting work, and place the images there for detective work.
 By default, 3 standard ones are downloaded, on which you can test the system.

-Run project

-    docker-compose up

-Instructions for each of the modules in the corresponding directory

 ## Module for detecting objects